Identity and Democracy: 2024 European Parliament elections

 On 28 June, Freedom and Direct Democracy announced it would leave the group to form a new group called "Europe of Sovereign Nations", citing disagreements with other ID members on the European Green Deal, immigration, censorship and Ukraine.
 This new group is described as being led by the AfD.

 On 30 June, the Freedom Party of Austria also announced it would leave ID to form a new group called "Patriots for Europe", alongside Fidesz and ANO 2011.
 Shortly after, Chega, a member of the ID Party, also announced it would join "Patriots for Europe" instead of the ID group.
 The Dutch Party for Freedom's leader, Geert Wilders, also announced his party would join the new group, followed by the Danish People's Party and Vlaams Belang, which both said they would also join.
 The League stated that it was strongly considering joining, while the National Rally entered "advanced talks" to discuss joining.

 On 8 July 2024, the League and the National Rally also left the group to join Patriots for Europe.

 2025 EPPO probe

-In July 2025 a leaked internal parlamentary audit suggested far-right parties may have spent millions in EU funds improperly.
-An investigation into alleged misuse of funds by – meanwhile defunct – Identity and Democracy was launched by the European Public Prosecutor’s Office.
+In July 2025 a leaked internal parliamentary audit suggested far-right parties may have spent millions in EU funds improperly.
+An investigation into alleged misuse of funds by – meanwhile defunct – Identity and Democracy was launched by the European Public Prosecutor's Office.